Agror Valley: Modern History

+Agror being a small and isolated valley, lying at the foot of the Black Mountain and separated from the rest of the Hazara District by a range of hills, meant that its chiefs had the opportunity to go against the British authorities - this was described in colonial records as "repeated misbehaviour" and had allied with the tribes of neighbouring territories.
+In 1888 the Khan was arrested and deported, and in 1891 a Regulation (IV of 1891) was passed, declaring that he had been guilty of disturbing the peace of the border, and that all his rights in the valley were forfeited to the Government.
+The Regulation also provided for the appointment of an officer to deal with the forfeited rights, to determine how far they should be retained by Government, transferred to persons having interests in the land or to the Khan's kinsmen, or restored to the Khan.

+The Agror Valley Regulation (1891) later formally declared the rights of the Khan of Agror to be forfeit to Government.

 The land reforms of the valley was assessed by the Sikhs at Rs.
 1,515.
 This demand was continued on annexation and raised to Rs.
 3,315 in 1853 and Rs.
 4,000 at the regular settlement, in which the engagement was made with the Khan.
 The settlement was revised in 1901.

 During British rule, the sole manufacture of the valley was cotton cloth, and trade was purely local, except for a small export of grain.
 The chief place in the valley was the village of Oghi, the headquarters of the Hazara border military police.